Economy of Iraq: Oil and gas

 In late 2004 and early 2005, regular sabotage of plants and pipelines reduced export and domestic distribution of oil, particularly to Baghdad.
 Nationwide fuel shortages and power outages resulted.
 Persistent ISIL sabotage of pipelines, power plants and power lines, and theft of oil and electricity have also contributed to the July 2018 protests in southern Iraq.

+Iraq holds the 12th largest natural gas reserves globally at roughly 131 trillion cubic feet.
 In 2004, plans called for increased domestic utilization of natural gas to replace oil and for use in the petrochemical industry.
 However, because most of Iraq's gas output is associated with oil, output growth depends on developments in the oil industry.

 Half of Iraq's power plants were destroyed in the Persian Gulf War of 1991, and full recovery never occurred.
 In mid-2004, Iraq had an estimated 5,000 megawatts of power-generating capacity, compared with 7,500 megawatts of demand.
 At that time, the transmission system included 17,700 kilometers of line.
 In 2004, plans called for construction of two new power plants and restoration of existing plants and transmission lines to ease the blackouts and economic hardship caused by this shortfall, but sabotage and looting kept capacity below 6,000 megawatts.
 The ongoing civil war, sabotage of transmission lines, and government corruption caused the electricity shortage to worsen: by 2010 demand outstripped supply by 6000 megawatts.

 Oil continues to dominate Iraq's economy.
 As of 2018, oil is responsible for over 65% of GDP and 90% of total government revenue.
 Petroleum constitutes 94% of Iraq's exports with a value of $59.73 billion in 2017.
 The central government hopes to diversify the economy away from oil, and has had some success: non-oil GDP growth, which was below the regional average from 2014 to 2016, pushed above the average in 2017.
 Despite this, the percentage of government spending going to non-oil investment has continued to decline since 2013 and now stands at only 34 per cent.

+Since its 2003 invasion, the US exerts significant control on Iraqi oil income because it is collected at an account of the Central Bank of Iraq at the Federal Reserve Bank of New York.
+Physical dollars are sent to Iraq by plane.
+On several occasions, the US has used the threat of cutting access to the funds to force policy changes from Iraq.
+Supporters of this system have argued it provides financial stability and security for Iraq's oil revenue.